Pregnancy Negligence Claims and Birth Compensation

-The Medical Negligence Experts are here to help if you have been affected by pregnancy or maternity negligence and want to claim compensation.
-We work with leading medical negligence solicitors around the UK who will support you from your first enquiry until your claim is resolved.
+The Medical Negligence Experts are here to help if you have been affected by pregnancy negligence or birth negligence and want to claim compensation.
+We work with leading birth injury solicitors around the UK who will support you from your first enquiry until your claim is resolved.
 Whether your pregnancy was planned or not, we appreciate that pregnancy negligence can be enormously traumatic and that a sense of injustice can prevent you from moving forward.

 What is Pregnancy Negligence?